 Nagaland BSc Agriculture Admission

-Admission to the Bachelor of Science (B.Sc.) in Agriculture course in Nagaland generally starts from the months of May to July every year.
+Admission to the Bachelor of Science in Agriculture course in Nagaland generally starts from the months of May to July every year.
 The course is conducted by such institutions as the School of Agricultural Sciences and Rural Development (SASRD), under Nagaland University.
 Admissions are made on merit in the qualifying examinations (10+2 Science stream with Biology/Agriculture/Mathematics), and seats are reserved for aspirants from particular categories or areas.
-The course typically takes four years to complete, and the application is done online on the university's official website.
+The course usually takes four years to complete, and the application is done online on the university's official website.

-The BSc Agriculture program in Nagaland includes study of subjects like agronomy, soil science, horticulture, plant breeding, entomology, and agricultural economics.
+The B.Sc.
+Agriculture program in Nagaland includes study of subjects like agronomy, soil science, horticulture, plant breeding, entomology, and agricultural economics.
 The course integrates theoretical education with practical training in the form of field practice and research projects.
 Once the candidate fulfills the eligibility requirements, the student goes through a selection process involving checking of academic marks, category-wise allotment of seats, and verification of documents.
 Personal interviews or counseling may also be done by some institutions to complete admissions.

 Table of Contents